casperin/eduapp/README.md

 the ui renders.

-There is one gotcha though: you can't change some nested state, and you can't adding stuff keys to your state that you didn't pass in from the beginning.
+There is one gotcha though: you can't change some nested state, and you can't add keys to your state that you didn't pass in from the beginning.

 ```ts
 import { h, app, State } from 'eduapp'